Bright Scholar Education (NYSE:BEDU) Posts Earnings Results

-Bright Scholar Education (NYSE:BEDU) issued its earnings results on Monday.
-The company reported ($1.53) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.46) by ($1.07), Fidelity Earnings reports.
+Bright Scholar Education (NYSE:BEDU) issued its quarterly earnings data on Monday.
+The company reported ($1.53) EPS for the quarter, missing analysts’ consensus estimates of ($0.46) by ($1.07), Fidelity Earnings reports.
 Bright Scholar Education had a return on equity of 8.30% and a net margin of 4.71%.

 A hedge fund recently raised its stake in Bright Scholar Education stock.
-Morgan Stanley lifted its holdings in Bright Scholar Education Holdings Limited (NYSE:BEDU) by 1.1% in the 2nd quarter, according to its most recent filing with the SEC.
-The firm owned 396,881 shares of the company’s stock after purchasing an additional 4,459 shares during the period.
-Morgan Stanley owned about 0.33% of Bright Scholar Education worth $1,683,000 at the end of the most recent quarter.
-Institutional investors own 10.99% of the company’s stock.
+Morgan Stanley raised its stake in Bright Scholar Education Holdings Limited (NYSE:BEDU) by 1.1% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 396,881 shares of the company’s stock after buying an additional 4,459 shares during the period.
+Morgan Stanley owned about 0.33% of Bright Scholar Education worth $1,683,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Hedge funds and other institutional investors own 10.99% of the company’s stock.

 Bright Scholar Education Holdings Ltd. operates international and bilingual K-12 schools, which engages in the provision of international education to Chinese students.
 It operates through the following segments: International Schools, Bilingual Schools, Kindergartens, Overseas Schools, Education Technology, and Complementary Education Services.